lcarlier/EasyMock/docs/architecture.md

 A complete explanation of those classes is available in the doxygen documentation.

-[All the care has been taken][iotcamc] to make sure that all the internal objects of Easymock are movable.
+All the care has been taken to make sure that all the internal objects of Easymock are movable.
 Copy is not allowed to ensure that the memory footprint remains as small as possible.